HewlettPackard/hpegl-metal-os-windows-iso/README.md

 ## Creating a Windows Host with Windows Service

+> [!NOTE]
+> Once an Operating System is added to Bare Metal and is used by a Compute Instance, it cannot be modified.
+> If you need to make changes to an Operating System definition you must create a new Operating System
+> definition that uses a different name.
+If you create a new Operating System definition, Compute Instances
+> that use the old definition will be unaffected by the new definition.

 ### Host name requirements

 Windows has limits on the length and contents of the Computer Name beyond what Bare Metal has.